Haute Pointe, Chavasse and Chalune loop from Sommand

 The starting point can be viewed on Google Maps: click here.

-Good walking shoes and walking sticks are recommended.
+Good walking boots and walking poles are recommended.

-- black: route on a fairly difficult trail and/or with adjacent hazards.
+- Black: a route on a fairly difficult trail and/or involving imminent dangers.

 From (S/E) to (2): Green difficulty

-Yellow arrows + signposts.
+Signposting: Yellow arrows + signposts.

 From (1) to Green difficulty

-Follow a road without encountering any difficulty.
+You follow a road without encountering any difficulties.

 From (2) to (4): Blue difficulty

-From (4) to (5): orange difficulty
+From (4) to (5): Orange difficulty

--Thirdly, follow a fairly visible path leading to the summit.
+- Thethird section follows a fairly visible path leading to the summit.

-Markings: Yellow arrows + signposts.
+Markings: Yellow Arrows + Signposts.

 From (5) to (6): Blue difficulty

-Markings: Yellow arrows + signposts.
+Markings: Yellow Arrows + signposts.

 From (6) to (7): Blue difficulty